Addisu87/portfolio-bootstrap/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- This project was completed by Andrea, Addisu and Hans

 ## 📝 License